brodybits/mbflow/README.md

 There is also an "outbox" object, that can be part of one component and connected to an input "flowbox" on another component.

+There is now a "component" class that can be used to define components, and keep track of its input and output flow boxes.
-In the future, there will be higher-level component flow and program assembly APIs to make this library easier to use.
+It will support higher-level component flow and program assembly APIs to make this library easier to use.

 This project takes its inspiration from the following projects:
 - [Flow-based programming (fbp)](http://www.jpaulmorrison.com/fbp/) which has its own user group as well as some reference implementations at: http://www.jpaulmorrison.com/fbp/software.html